This Is the Most Hygienic Way to Wash Dishes

 It might be time to lay off hand washing for a while.

 Due to the coronavirus pandemic, washing your dishes properly is more important than ever.
 We’re all doing the most we can to stay healthy, which makes basic tasks like dishwashing even more crucial.
 If you’ve recently been wondering whether you should be doing the dishes by hand or use a dishwasher, we asked an expert and found out the answer for you.
-Before you start, check out which method our readers prefer.

 When doing the dishes, stick to a dishwasher